 Cooperative Degree Completion Consortium.
 This consortium is for students that are admitted to a cooperative degree completion program and are completing all or part of their academic requirements at an off-campus location.
-View a list of approved programs and locations.
 Tracking classes will be added to the MSU registration schedule equivalent to the number of host hours.
 The combined enrollment will be reflected and used for determining financial aid eligibility, to include federal, state, and university funds.

 Medical/Radiography Consortium.
 Students that are completing their medical or radiography clinical requirements at Cox or Mercy are eligible for financial aid.